jus10hollis/Password_Generator/README.md

 ## Getting Started

 This project has been deployed to GitHub Pages.
 To get this project up and running, you can follow the deployment link.
-Or, download the sources files to use this as a template.

 ### This project has the following features:
 * A generate button